fenilli/nero/README.md

 - [ ] Vite plugin integration.
 - [ ] Playground to show code compilationd and generation.
 - [ ] Hot reload for the compiler and runtime.
+- [ ] Instropection of context, signals and effects.

 ### Documentation